 After graduating from the University of Arizona Eller College of Management with a degree in Marketing and an International Business Certificate, I started my career in Copenhagen, Denmark.
 Here, I was recruited by a software startup to work in partnership with the owner (a successful Danish entrepreneur with many businesses under his belt) to implement new digital marketing strategies.
 I learned a lot while at the company and together we grew the business from 1 million users to over 5 million users in two years.

 After freezing for about four years in Denmark, I returned to my hometown of Tucson, Arizona, where I began working as a digital marketer for a local technology startup.
-When the startup delayed the launch of their product, I was offered the opportunity to stay working without pay or to work part time from home.
+When the startup delayed the launch of their product, I was offered the opportunity to stay working without pay or to work part-time from home.
 I chose the latter and spent the other half of my days reaching out to other businesses that needed help with their marketing communications.
-I saw tremendous opportunity for small businesses to amplify their voices amongst big brands, yet many of them weren’t sure where to start, how to use this technology, or (in some cases) that it was available to them.
+I saw a tremendous opportunity for small businesses to amplify their voices amongst big brands, yet many of them weren’t sure where to start, how to use this technology, or (in some cases) that it was available to them.

 At 28 years old, with a budget of $100, I founded Savvy Copywriters.
 I used my mustard seed sized budget to buy a domain name and hosting and then taught myself HTML to design my first website.
 With my website looking good enough to launch, I started doing the thing I was most passionate about – writing.